 Mentoring interns lets you guide students to use their growing skills on real-world projects and in actual work settings.
-The AMDP Internship Program formalizes this process by outlining AM Learning Objectives and documenting your student's progress toward them in a Student Evaluation AM Intern Evaluation.
+The AMDP Internship Program formalizes this process by outlining AMDP Learning Objectives (see Appendix) and documenting your student's progress toward them in a Student Evaluation AM Intern Evaluation.